 |68 ºC||5 minutes||1|

 DNA methylase catalyzes the DNA methylation, it transfers a methyl group from SAM to the nitrogenous bases of the target plasmid DNA.
 However, DNA methylation step can be skipped if you are working with plasmid isolated directly from the bacteria.
 That is because wild-type plasmid isolated from bacteria is already methylated so no need to methylate it again.
-Therefore, methylation step can be skipped and during the recombination reaction, enzyme mix cleaves the unmutated methylated plasmid.
+Therefore, the methylation step can be skipped and during the recombination reaction, the enzyme mix cleaves the unmutated methylated plasmid.

 Some important notes